After reading this chapter, the reader will be able to:

 Persons who suffer from pain associated with SCI rarely report complete remission of their pain.
 In a study by Störmer et al,16 only 5.8% of those who suffered from chronic pain or other distressing sensory abnormalities following SCI completely recovered spontaneously or due to a treatment.
 Similarly, several recent studies have confirmed the refractory nature of SCI.17,18,19 Thus, pain continues to be a significant problem for large numbers of individuals living with a SCI despite the availability of treatments that have proven effective in other chronic pain populations.

 The chronic pain conditions that develop following a SCI are heterogeneous,20,21,22,23 and most persons experience more than one type of pain simultaneously.4,6,24 This heterogeneity complicates both the diagnosis and the subsequent treatment of pain and has therefore prompted the development of special pain classifications, or taxonomies, for SCI-related pain.
 The development of a standard mechanism-based taxonomy for SCI-related pain is an important step toward the development of treatment strategies that are tailored to specific mechanisms of pain.23,25,26 A standardized taxonomy would facilitate comparisons among research studies and communication among professionals involved in the care of patients with SCI.
 Moreover, a consistent classification system for SCI-related pain would also improve the interpretation and translation of basic research findings by facilitating the development of clinically relevant animal models of pain.
-However, a taxonomy based exclusively on pathophysiological mechanisms is not realistic until the relationship between specific ...
+However, a taxonomy based exclusively on pathophysiological mechanisms is not realistic until ...